mongo-dart/mongo_dart/README.md

 Server-side driver library for MongoDb implemented in pure Dart.
 Server side means all packages using dart:io, dart:html are not accepted.

 **NOTE**
-Starting from this version of mongo_dart, we will be on support releases starting from MongoDb 4.2.
+Starting from this version of mongo_dart, we will support releases starting from MongoDb 4.2.
 All APIs have been revisited to reflect the last versions of the commands.

 ## Apis